ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Lust, anger and greed are the three gates to self-destructive hell. — Bhagavad Gita
+> **Citacao:** If you want to feel happy, do something for yourself.
+If you want to feel fulfilled, do something for someone else. — Simon Sinek

 fim do arquivo